 Sharing culture and song

-More than 120 singers attend from every state in Australia including up to 50 singers from Central Desert Aboriginal communities.
+Singers attend from all over Australia, including up to 40 singers from Central Desert Aboriginal communities.
 Beginners and experienced singers are all welcome.

 Your tutors, Rachel Hore and Morris Stuart, are passionate about valuing and preserving the unique sound and style of Central Desert choral singing.
 Part of the workshop will be to encourage leaders from Central Desert choirs who may wish to share songs, culture and language with us.